markc/hcp_bs5/README.md

-Or, if you already have a containter or remote server ready to use after a fresh Ubuntu or Debian install then you could install the entire NetServa SH and HCP system by ssh'ing into the system (or for example, "lxc exec c1 bash" for a local LXD container) and...
+Or, if you already have a containter or remote server ready to use after a fresh Ubuntu or Debian install then you could install the entire NetServa SH and HCP system by ssh'ing into the target system and...

     wget https://raw.githubusercontent.com/markc/sh/main/bin/setup-sh
     # cat setup-sh